Mold Inspectors Near Me - Find local mold inspection professionals

 Practical controls for the Mediterranean climate

-1. Get a $10 hygrometer.
+1. 1Get a $10 hygrometer.
 Track indoor relative humidity.
 Target 30-60%.

-2. Ventilate bathrooms during AND for 20-30 minutes after every shower.
+2. 2Ventilate bathrooms during AND for 20 to 30 minutes after every shower.

-3. Vent the clothes dryer to outdoors.
+3. 3Vent the clothes dryer to outdoors.
 Never indoors.

-4. Address any plumbing leak within 24-48 hours of detection.
+4. 4Address any plumbing leak within 24 to 48 hours of detection.

-5. Maintain HVAC condensate drains -- inspect annually before cooling season.
+5. 5Maintain HVAC condensate drains, inspect annually before cooling season.

-When climate-driven mould becomes an inspection-worthy problem
+When climate-driven mold becomes an inspection-worthy problem

-In California, the threshold for hiring a professional mold inspector vs. handling it yourself is the same as elsewhere -- it's the symptoms that vary by climate.
+In California, the threshold for hiring a professional mold inspector vs. handling it yourself is the same as elsewhere, it's the symptoms that vary by climate.

 • Persistent musty smell with no visible source